Dante Gabriel Rossetti

 Rossetti's art was characterised by its sensuality and its medieval revivalism.
 His early poetry was influenced by John Keats and William Blake.
-His later poetry was characterised by the complex interlinking of thought and feeling, especially in his sonnet sequence, The House of Life.
+His later poetry was characterised by the complex interlinking of thought and feeling, especially in his sonnet sequence The House of Life.
 Poetry and image are closely entwined in Rossetti's work.
-He frequently wrote sonnets to accompany his pictures, spanning from The Girlhood of Mary Virgin (1849) and Astarte Syriaca (1877), while also creating art to illustrate poems such as Goblin Market by the celebrated poet Christina Rossetti, his sister.
+He frequently wrote sonnets to accompany his pictures, spanning from The Girlhood of Mary Virgin (1849) and Astarte Syriaca (1877), while also creating art to illustrate poems such as Goblin Market by his sister Christina Rossetti.

-Rossetti's personal life was closely linked to his work, especially his relationships with his models and muses Elizabeth Siddal (whom he married), Fanny Cornforth and Jane Morris.
+Rossetti's personal life was closely linked to his work, especially his relationships with his models and muses Elizabeth Siddal (whom he married), Fanny Cornforth, and Jane Morris.